crums-io/skipledger/docs/mrsl_manual.md

 ### dump

 This command is intended for external programs.
-With the exception of meta data (see [info](#info)) all the morsel's data is emitted as JSON.
+With the exception of the morsel's assets (meta info and report template) all of the morsel's data is emitted as JSON.